Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 	     -lm
 ```

-*this was sourced from https://stackoverflow.com/questions/154630/recommended-gcc-warning-options-for-c as recommended in Lab 6*
+*This was sourced from https://stackoverflow.com/questions/154630/recommended-gcc-warning-options-for-c as recommended in Lab 6*

-We chose to use the gcc debugger as, in the lectures and labs, it has proved to be an effective and trusted debugging tool, which we all have familiarity with and confidence in.
+Additionally, we will use GDB (GNU Debugger) for runtime debugging.
+GDB has been consistently used in CITS3007 lectures and labs, and all team members are familiar with its workflow.
+Its integration with VS Code allows for seamless breakpoints, step-through debugging, and variable inspection—crucial for diagnosing issues in low-level C code.

+We are also exploring the use of clang-tidy / cppcheck for static code analysis as our research into them suggests they are a highly useful tool for ensuring secure and safe code.

 ---